Van Vlaenderen · Genealogical Research

 Territorial Setting: Wessegem and Ursel Directly Attested

-The Flemish heritage inventory for the Hof van Wessegem states that by the end of the fourteenth century 'Lodewijk de Haze en Victor van Vlaanderen, bastaardzoons van Lodewijk van Male,' were lords of Wessegem, and that the property reverted to the comital domain in 1431.
-A local Ursel history states that in 1399 Wessegem passed to Victor van Vlaanderen, 'another bastard son of Louis van Male,' and that he often resided there.
-The lordship sits in the heart of the Meetjesland — the same region where the later parish-record Van Vlaenderens cluster.
+The Flemish heritage inventory for the Hof van Wessegem records the two holders together as Lodewijk de Haze en Victor van Vlaanderen, bastaardzoons van Lodewijk van Male, with a note that the property reverted to the comital domain in 1431.
+The framing is correct in substance but compresses the chronology: the two were sequential rather than joint, with the 1396–1398 interval representing the administrative transition between Loys's death and Victor's grant.
+A local Ursel history records the 1399 passage to Victor and his frequent residence there.
+The lordship sits in the heart of the Meetjesland — the same region where the later parish-record Van Vlaenderens cluster — and represents the only documented case of the same comital-bastard grant passing intact from one surname-bearing line to another in a single generation.

 The Three-Charter Nucleus Directly Attested

-Charter 2 (10 March 1441 O.S. = 1442 N.S.): Mergriete donates to 'Lodewyc, Janne ende Adam van Vlaendren natuerliche sonen van wijlen edelen…mer Victor van Vlaendren heere was van Desele ende van Wesseghem.'
-Victor is now described as deceased ('wijlen') [FMG 847,852,854].
+Charter 2 (10 March 1441 O.S. = 1442 N.S.): Mergriete donates to 'Lodewyc, Janne ende Adam van Vlaendren natuerliche sonen van wijlen edelen…mer Victor van Vlaendren heere was van Orsele ende van Wesseghem.'
+Victor is now described as deceased ('wijlen') (Vredius pp.285–286).

 Victor van Vlaenderen Page